kebairia/kebairia/README.md

 - Hi!
 My name is Zakaria 👋
   - I'm DevOps/Cloud Jedi (IaC, Ansible, Docker, Kubernetes etc.). ☁💻
-  - Harnessing the power of Philosophy, Math, Physics, CS & Art in my free time 🤔🔢🔭💻🎨
+  - Harnessing the power of Philosophy 🤔, Math 🔢, Physics 🔭, CS 💻 & Art 🎨 in my free time
   - To boldly go where no one has gone before, and beyond 🌌

 - You can follow me on [Mastodon](https://emacs.ch/@zk).